Credit Suisse brings UBS' Kruck in as asset management chief of staff - News Break

 Credit Suisse brings UBS' Kruck in as asset management chief of staff

+to join him at the top of the bank's asset management team.

-Koerner joined Credit Suisse from UBS in April, when Switzerland’s second-biggest bank began overhauling its asset management business amid the implosion of around $10 billion of funds related to British supply chain financier Greensill.
+Koerner joined Credit Suisse from UBS (UBSG.S) in April, when Switzerland's second-biggest bank began overhauling its asset management business amid the implosion of around $10 billion of funds related to British supply chain financier Greensill. read more

 Now four months into the job, Koerner, who headed UBS' asset management from 2014 to 2019 before becoming a senior advisor to the CEO, has hired UBS' chief of staff to the president of asset management to fill a similar slot at Credit Suisse.